gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 -	Go to the Omeka `Plugins` page
 -	Click the `Install` button for `Bulk Metadata Editor`
 -   The plugin has no configuration options

 ---
-## Geolocation

-!!! note ""
-    Skip this task if the installation will not be using the Geolocation plugin.

-!!! warning ""
-    The only Digital Archive installation that has the Geolocation plugin installed is Southwest Harbor Public Library and it uses a version modified by AvantLogic; however, the Library has deactivated the plugin because too much advertising shows up in the maps.

-Follow these steps to install the Geolocation plugin:

--	Go to the Omeka `Plugins` page
--	Click the `Install` button for `Geolocation`
--   Configure the plugin as appropriate for the installation
--   Click the `Save Changes` button

----
-## OAI-PMH Repository

-!!! note ""
-    Skip this task if the installation will not ingested by the Digital Public Library of America.

-Follow these steps to install the OAI-PMH Repository plugin:

--	Go to the Omeka `Plugins` page
--	Click the `Install` button for `OAI-PMH Repository`
--   Configure the plugin as appropriate for the installation
--   Click the `Save Changes` button

----
 ## Simple Pages